dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 Librawf.dll is designed to load and execute code inside of **plcore.dll**

-Plcore.dll is associated with NetSupport and will be responsible for executing some interesting code.
+Accoding to Virustotal, plcore.dll is associated with NetSupport and analysis shows that it will be responsible for executing some interesting code.

 [![8-24-23_5.png](/assets/images/8-24-23/8-24-23_5.png)](/assets/images/8-24-23/8-24-23_5.png)